-Though Arthur William Edgar O’Shaughnessy’s name has faded from the collective memory, phrases from his most famous poem, ‘Ode’ linger in our cultural consciousness.
+Despite Arthur William Edgar O’Shaughnessy slipping from collective memory, excerpts from his renowned poem, ‘Ode,’ continue to echo in our cultural consciousness.

-As an earlier blog post noted, the poem’s haunting first two lines, ‘We are the music makers, / And we are the dreamers of dreams’ are memorably recited by Gene Wilder in Willy Wonka and the Chocolate Factory (1971).
-This eccentric performance is sampled in turn by Aphex Twin on the song, ‘We Are the Music Makers’ from his Selected Ambient Works 85-92 album.
+As noted in a previous blog post, Gene Wilder’s memorable recitation of the haunting initial lines, ‘We are the music makers, / And we are the dreamers of dreams,’ in Willy Wonka and the Chocolate Factory (1971) lingers in popular culture.
+Later, Aphex Twin incorporates this unique version into the song ‘We Are the Music Makers’ on the album Selected Ambient Works 85-92.

 There’s the Irishman Arthur O’Shaughnessy –

 On the chessboard of poets a pawn is he:

 According to an apocryphal tale recounted by William Rossetti, OShaughnessy once accidentally disturbed a drawer of insect specimens.
 In a panicked attempt to fix the situation, he glued them back together, creating a new, mismatched species that surprised his unsuspecting boss.